telerik/maui-docs/controls/imageeditor/migrate-from-xamarin.md

 | N/A | `ImageEditorZoomToolbarItem` |
 | N/A | `ImageEditorZoomToOriginalToolbarItem` |

-Here is a sample code snippets how the ImageEditor and ImageEditorToolbar (with all predefined toolbar items) definitions look in Xamarin and in  .NET MAUI
+The code snippets below represent the Xamarin and .NET MAUI definitions of the ImageEditor and ImageEditorToolbar with all predefined toolbar items.

 ```Xamarin
 <Grid>